bennyb0y/burrito-rater/README.md

 npm run pages:deploy
 ```

 > **Note**: Always deploy the API worker and frontend separately to avoid Edge Runtime errors.
-See the [Deployment Guide](./docs/DEPLOYMENT.md#edge-runtime-error) for more details.
+See the [Deployment and Administration Guide](./docs/DEPLOYMENT_AND_ADMIN.md#edge-runtime-error) for more details.

 ## 📁 Project Structure